xtofl/articles/monoid.md

 ## What I want to achieve

-TODO

-* whetting some appetite
+whetting some appetite for FP

-* not feeling 'alone' anymore
+<div class="fragment" style="font-size:.5em;">no - fp's not going to solve all your problems</div>

 ---